ABOUT REBECCA SHANAHAN

 - You’ve entered visual art from another field and are unfamiliar with its processes, conventions and terms.

-- You’re undertaking a lens-based project but your training is in another medium.
+- You’re undertaking a performance, photography or video project but your training is in another medium.

 - You’re bursting with ideas and need help structuring a project framework.